 ODS modifications for Summer 2021 and Fall 2021.
 The senate does not have information about the status of ODS modifications for future semesters.

 Concern that the face covering policy is not required for campus visitors.
+Concerns reported about visitors without face coverings are managed on a case-by-case basis.

 Questions about the expectation for faculty and SCH, office hours, etc. Senator Bezner explained that the university has a policy that office hours can be on Zoom/Teams, but if a specific college has a different policy, then faculty need to work with their college to determine how their office hours may be held.

 Senate-Liaison Meeting Debrief Senators discussed the outcome of the senate-liaison meeting.
-Specific concerns included the reliance on student government, which many believe is not a representative voice for students on campus.
+Specific concerns included the reliance on the opinion of student government, which many believe is not a representative voice for students on campus.
 Additionally, some senators are concerned that the data collected by the university and used to justify teaching modality (i.e., face-to-face instruction) may be based on surveys from incoming freshman, a cohort of students not representative of the larger student body.

 A senator suggested that the senate provide visual evidence that students are not attending class, despite the administration’s insistence that they want to.
 Senators agreed to contact their liaisons to request pictures of classrooms during face-to-face instruction.
 A senator voiced support for broader acceptance from the administration for the hybrid course modality as the format allows faculty to pivot to different instructional methods more easily as the need arises, although senators agreed that we do not want to become an online university.
 Senators voiced broad support for more timely decision making and communication if the university plans to change the Fall 2021 schedule and course modalities.